 Providing Xanax to a pet is risky.
-People do sometimes give this drug to their dogs, but that doesn’t make it right.
-We cannot recommend Alprazolam for canine anxiety or insomnia.
+People do sometimes give this drug to their dogs, but we cannot recommend Alprazolam for canine anxiety or insomnia.

-Giving Xanax to a dog is questionable at best.
+Giving Xanax to a dog is questionable.
 This particular prescription medication is just too dangerous for animals.
 We’ll get into the specifics, so please keep reading!

 Xanax was obviously developed for humans and dosing is tricky.
 You don’t want to expose a dog to unnecessary risks.
 We’ll offer equally effective alternatives.
 Don’t rely on Alprazolam.

 Can I Give My Dog Xanax?
 Answer: No, though some vets prescribe it